juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ## Survey exit links

-These are the exit links where you should redirect panelist after they exit the survey.
-If you survey solution supports **exit link hashing** you should always use it to prevent tampering with the links and in this case outcomes.
+When panelist has completed a survey you will send panelists back to these link with the survey outcome or status code.
+If you survey solution supports **exit link hashing** you should always use it to prevent tampering with the exit links.

 **Sample Ninja** support total of 6 different survey outcomes: